rafaelescrich/sidecar-iot-dashboard/README.md

 **Download Dashboard Repository.** Go to the Sidecar IoT Dashboard repository on Github , download it or use Github to clone it to your server in your preferred directory

-**Install NodeJS.** Make sure you have installed Node.js in your machine.
+**Install Node.js.** Make sure you have installed Node.js in your machine.
 From your Terminal, please run this command:

 ```
 node --version